Denis-Wanjohi/task_management/README.md

 # Task Management Application

-This is a simple yet robust task management application built with Laravel, allowing users to efficiently create, manage, and track their tasks.
+This is a simple  task management application built with Laravel, allowing users to efficiently create, manage, and track their tasks.

 ---